BitJam/live-usb-maker/README.md

   -- --gui-progress     All remaining args are used as a gui progress bar program
-                        Example: --gui-progress yad --progress --auto-close -g --gpt              Use gpt partitioning instead of msdos --gpt-pmbr         Set pmbr_boot disk flag (prevents booting via UEFI) -h --help             Show this usage
+                        Example: --gui-progress yad --progress --auto-close -g --gpt              Use gpt partitioning instead of msdos -G --graphic-ui       Use the new graphics user interface (default) --gpt-pmbr         Set pmbr_boot disk flag (prevents booting via UEFI) -h --help             Show this usage
   -i --initrd=<file>    Start with <file> for making encrypt enabled initrd